Skip to main content

 While it might take some time to learn all the intricacies of the furniture styles on the market today, our interior designers actually have a tip that can help anyone start identifying styles in seconds!

 What is this secret to speedy style study?
 Instead of trying to learn all the specific styles on the market today, just learn the four general style categories instead!
-The general styles categories of furniture are traditionaltransitionalcontemporary, and modern - and these larger style categories contain all the specific styles within them.

 As you may have guessed from the name, transitional furniture refers to furniture made during the transition period between traditional and contemporary.
 When shopping, it’s also common to see retailers label pieces as “transitional” when they showcase both traditional and contemporary design elements.